colemalphrus/data_science_portfolio/index.md

 - Database management tutor
 - Data science tutor
 - Javascript tutor

+### TilaBus(10/19 - Present):
+__Application Developer__
+- Developed an application to scrape and post bus schedules in and around Liberia Costa Rica
+- Build the bus schedule API and scraping software in Python/ Django
+- Built the android application in Dart using the Flutter Framework

+### Riverfeild Plantation(04/17 - 10/19):
+__Web Application Developer__
+- Created and managed company web applications using Python, Django, and Vue Js.

 ### Southern Blades / OSB (04/12 - 8/17):
 __CEO__